-We offer a wide range of study opportunities in the Centre for Lifelong Learning.
-Entry requirements for many of these are flexible and we value the work and life experience our mature students bring to these courses.
+We offer a wide range of study opportunities.
+Entry requirements for many of our undergraduate courses are flexible and we offer a range of professional development courses where work and life experience is valued in your application.

 Flexible Entry Requirements